 1. Matrix-type Controlled Release Formulations

-The main frame material of this kind of matrix sheet is light propyl methylcellulose (HPMC), and its specification should be above 4000cpa/s.
-The commonly used HPMC are k4M (4000epa/s) and k15M (15000cpa/s).
-HPMC forms a gel when it meets water. , The release rate of water-soluble drugs depends on the diffusion rate of the drug through the gel layer, and the release rate of drugs with low solubility in water is determined by the gradual erosion rate of the gel layer.
-No matter which release mechanism, the gel will finally dissolve completely.
-All are released, so the bioavailability is high.
+The main backbone material of this matrix sheet is light propyl methyl cellulose (HPMC), which forms a gel when exposed to water.
+The rate of release of water-soluble drugs depends on the rate of diffusion of the drug through the gel layer, and the rate of release of low-solubility drugs in water depends on the rate of gradual erosion of the gel layer.
+Regardless of the release mechanism, the gel eventually dissolves completely and is therefore highly bioavailable.

 The materials of insoluble matrix tablets include polyethylene, polyvinyl chloride, methacrylic acid-methyl acrylate copolymer, ethyl cellulose, etc., after the release of these tablets, the entire drug is discharged from the feces, and does not disintegrate in the gastrointestinal tract, and is controlled release The rate-limiting step is that the liquid penetrates the skeleton, dissolves the drug, and then diffuses out of the grooves of the skeleton.